 Donald Trump fired FBI director James Comey without warning on Tuesday and almost immediately, Democratic leaders and Trump opposition began pointing to this as proof that there may indeed be something to all those Trump/Russia collusion accusations.

-Prominent betting site Paddy Power has since cut the odds of Trump being impeached in his first term, which means the bookmakers are now paying less for successful wagers on a first term impeachment.
+Prominent betting site Paddy Power has since cut the odds of Trump being impeached in his first term, which means novelty betting sites are now paying less for successful wagers on a first term impeachment.

 Just over a week ago, Paddy Power was offering 11/10 that Trump would be impeached during his first term.
 Those odds have since shortened to 4/6.
 This is a minor shift, but the odds are now roughly equivalent to a 60% chance of impeachment.
 However, keep in mind that betting odds do not directly represent the likelihood of an event happening.
 The odds are only a reflection of how much money is being wagered on each side of a bet.